artiepoole/artiepoole.github.io/highlights.md

 		<p>My name is Stu Poole.
 I am a highly practical and well rounded postgraduate researcher in Spintronics at the
 		 School of Physics and Astronomy at The Univeristy of Nottingham.
 I have already undertaken many personal projects in electronics, woodworking and 3D modelling/design but am always willing to jump in the deep end.
-		 Below you will see a timeline and summary of these projects with links to find out more.</p>
+		 Below you will see a summary of these projects.</p>
 	</div>
 </section>